How do I take care of my new eyeglasses?

 At Northwest Optical, it’s all about service and quality.
 We are family owned and have been in business for over 19 years.
 When you visit our shop you build a relationship with opticians who care and who you can count on to be there for you when you return – again and again.
 You get to know our friendly face and we get to know yours.

 When should my child have his/her first eye exam?

 80% of what a child learns is through their vision.
 It is important to have a comprehensive eye examination before preschool to insure that your child does not have any undetected eye health or vision issues that would impede his or her learning.
 It is also critical to have a thorough eye examination before the First Grade.

-An optometrist (OD) are your primary care Physicians for your eyes.
-They performs comprehensive eye exams, prescribes eyeglasses and contact lenses for vision correction, and provides pre-and post-operative care for patients undergoing LASIK and other eye surgery performed by an ophthalmologist.
+An optometrist (OD) is your primary care Physician for your eyes.
+They perform comprehensive eye exams, prescribe eyeglasses and contact lenses for vision correction, and provide pre-and post-operative care for patients undergoing LASIK and other eye surgery performed by an ophthalmologist.
 Optometrists also are trained to diagnose and treat eye infections and other eye problems and diseases, including glaucoma.
-Some ODs also provide low vision services, vision therapy and other eye care services.
+Some ODs also provide low vision services, vision therapy, and other eye care services.
 Similar to medical physicians an optometrist must complete a four-year post-baccalaureate doctorate program in optometry and many ODs also complete one or two postgraduate residencies with advanced study in a specific area of eye care.

 An ophthalmologist is a medical doctor (MD) or osteopathic doctor (DO) who specializes in eye and vision care.
 Ophthalmologists diagnose and treat disease, prescribe medication, and perform eye surgery.
 An ophthalmologist must complete four years of medical school, one year of internship, and at least three years of residency (hospital-based training) in the diagnosis and medical and surgical treatment of eye disorders.